egb38/armalogs/README.md

 ## Todo
 * see limitations above
 * add details on ships/officer abilities
+* add some nav capabilities when several logs have been uploaded
+* add support for station battle logs, assaults, ...
 * ...

 ## Changes
+### next
+* Better support of ship vs ship battle logs
+* some code refactoring to make reading it easier (looong way to go)
+* latest uploaded log inserted at the top of the screen

 ### 20203/10/28
 * Workaround for the broken CSV log ("Defense Platform")
 * Support for the newer column for total isolytics damages